 These sample questions are just a few of many possible options.
 The point is, sometimes when people are different from you and have different hobbies and interests than you’re used to, you can find points of interest just finding out about what they do and their motivation for doing it.

-This can be very difficult, especially when the topic is about something you have never had any involvement in or knowledge of.
+This can be very difficult.
+Especially when the topic is about something you have never had any involvement in.
 However, in many ways, this can make it easier.
 Become curious and ask questions to understand why on earth somebody would be interested in the topic.
 You might just find some common ground that you didn’t expect.

 Lastly, an anecdote about a disinterested leader